Last Updated on October 12, 2023

-The museum is built over an archaeological excavation of an early Christian settlement and as you near the entrance you walk over glass panels where you view the ancient remnants below.
-In the spot where the excavation was not covered, the ground was covered with thousands of euro coins.
+The museum is over an archaeological excavation of an early Christian settlement.
+As as you near the entrance you walk over glass panels where you view the ancient remnants below.
+In the spot where the excavation is not covered, the ground is covered with thousands of euro coins.

 The museum is quite large and holds an extensive collection, as one might expect.
 It’s really an astounding place where you can spend a long time.
-I was entranced by a video showing how the museum had developed a new way of removing centuries of grit and grime from its priceless artifacts with lasers.
+I also was entranced by a video showing how the museum had developed a new way of removing centuries of grit and grime from its priceless artifacts with lasers.

 I had also heard about the museum’s indoor and outdoor café, so I timed my visit to include lunch.
-My reward was a good lunch with a beautiful looking up to the Acropolis, a setting that can’t be beat anywhere in the world.
+Your reward is a good lunch with a beautiful view up to the Acropolis.
+It’s a setting that can’t be beat anywhere in the world.

-The Acropolis Museum is on the edge of the famous old quarter of the Plaka, a warren of winding medieval lanes and alleys, considered by some to be the most charming part of Athens.
+The Acropolis Museum is on the edge of the famous old quarter of the Plaka.
+It’sa warren of winding medieval lanes and alleys, some areas the most charming part of Athens.